bakins/kubernetes-coreos-terraform/README.md

 Test this by running `kubectl get nodes`

 Yuou should now be able to use `kubectl` to create services.
 See the [kubernetes examples](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples) to get started.

+## TODO

+- use https for all communication
+- better security group rules. they are too open currently.
+- use tokens for user authentication for api server?